 - The “Vowelization” Mistake:

-Reciters occasionally add a little “u” or “i” sound to the Noon Sakinah before the Ikhfa begins.
+Reciters occasionally add a little “u” or “i” sound to the Noon Sakinah or tanween before the Ikhfa begins.
 This frequently occurs when the mouth moves too quickly toward the next letter’s form.

 - Memorize the 15 letters using charts or mnemonics.